Skip to main content

 The impact of chronic tension extends beyond the HPA axis, influencing the delicate balance of the hypothalamic-pituitary-thyroid (HPT) axis and the hypothalamic-pituitary-gonadal (HPG) axis.
 These three major neuroendocrine axes are not isolated entities; they engage in complex cross-talk, where dysregulation in one can cascade into imbalances in others.

 For instance, chronic cortisol elevation can suppress the production of thyroid-stimulating hormone (TSH) from the pituitary, leading to a state of subclinical or overt hypothyroidism.
-Thyroid hormones (T3 and T4) are essential for maintaining the metabolic activity of hair follicle cells and ensuring proper progression through the hair cycle.
-A reduction in thyroid hormone availability can prolong the telogen phase and impair the entry into anagen, resulting in diffuse hair thinning.
-This illustrates how systemic stress, through its effects on the HPA axis, can indirectly compromise hair health by disrupting thyroid function.
+(T3 and T4) are essential for maintaining the metabolic activity of hair follicle cells and ensuring proper progression through the hair cycle.

-Similarly, the HPA axis can influence the HPG axis, which governs sex hormone production.
-Chronic physiological pressure can lead to a phenomenon known as “pregnenolone steal” or “cortisol steal,” where cholesterol, the precursor for all steroid hormones, is preferentially shunted towards cortisol production at the expense of sex hormones like testosterone and estrogen.
+Similarly, the can influence the HPG axis, which governs sex hormone production.
+Chronic physiological pressure can lead to a phenomenon known as “pregnenolone steal” or “cortisol steal,” where cholesterol, the precursor for all steroid hormones, is preferentially shunted towards cortisol production at the expense of like testosterone and estrogen.
 While the direct evidence linking this to hair thinning is complex, alterations in the balance of androgens and estrogens can certainly impact hair follicle behavior.

 The intricate communication between the HPA, HPT, and HPG axes means that chronic stress can disrupt multiple hormonal pathways, collectively affecting hair vitality.